spider0061/CS307-Assignment-2/README.md

 ### Running the code

 - Enter Q2 folder
-- Type "make"
+- Type "make" on terminal
+- Type "./q2" on terminal
-- Type "./q2 <No. of processes> <array of arrival time> <array of burst time> <time quantum>"
+- Give input as No. of processes, array of arrival time, array of burst time, time quantum
-- The program will produce the required output.
+- The program will produce the required output